-Schulke, also known as Stash has been building her bags and company for about 5 years.
+Schulke, also known as Stash has been building her bags and company for over 6 years.
 Working initially out of a home studio, she accepted an invitation by her aunt and uncle to revitalize the family factory space and utilize it for bag production.
 On a particularly chilly January day in 2011, Schulke and her father began the work of excavating a studio space within the upholstery room of the factory.
 So began a journey of discovery that helped her realize that this drive to build was somewhat of a family legacy started in part when her grandparents purchased the factory.

 Opening cabinets was like stepping back in time and though both of her grandparents passed years ago, she felt closer than ever to the spirit of them and this infused a new life into her business.
 Surrounded literally by hand-hewn technology, Stash continued to design and build to an ever-growing audience, traveling for trunk shows in California and establishing a retail presence at Houston's own Urban Market, and finally moving on to show exclusively in person at the Stash factory and in limited like-minded retail.

 Committed to utilizing vintage hand-tools, boot-making equipment, and good old-fashioned American ingenuity to craft each bag, Schulke enlisted her father from the beginning to assist with leather shaping but the Stash team was at a cross-roads.
 Fiercely determined to retain mindful hand production in favor of mass automated production, Stash soon realized it was time to expand and enlist the help of several additional builders at various stages of the process.